Dijet bounds on third-generation four-quark operators: Introduction

 The remainder of this article is organized as follows.
 In Section~\ref{sec:framework}, we introduce the subset of dimension-six SMEFT operators relevant to our analysis.
 Section~\ref{sec:calculation} exemplifies the main steps in computing the SMEFT corrections to dijet production.
 The phenomenological implications of our calculations are discussed in Section~\ref{sec:phenomenology}, and we conclude in Section~\ref{sec:conclusions}.
+A comparison of the constraints on the third-generation four-quark operators derived here with those in the literature is given in Appendix~\ref{app:comparison}.